 If you’re looking for a way to replicate the tangy, spicy splendor that is Korean kimchi tofu soup, you can jerry-rig your own version adding a dollop of kimchi to your favorite ramen combo (or better yet—learn how to make your own kimchi).
 Not only will the fermented cabbage add deep flavors and spices to your broth, it also acts as a powerful probiotic.

 When it comes to easy and delicious proteins, you can’t go wrong with the almighty fried egg.
 Drizzle some hot sauce and furikake seasoning on top or leave it plain.
 Bonus points if you make your egg perfectly crispy along the edges.

 9. A Soft-Boiled (or Hard-Boiled) Egg

-Just as good, and perfect for using up those leftover Easter eggs, or for those who just can’t with runny yolks.
+Just as good, and perfect for using up any leftover hard boiled eggs (or for those who just can’t with runny yolks).